 Once you have whittled down your collection, review how much of each product you have.
 For those products where there isn’t much left, can you put them into smaller containers?

-Then go about rearranging the products, separate our your weekly from daily use products and organsie them in terms of your routine – cleanse, exfoliate, treat, hydrate and SPF.
+Then go about rearranging the products, separate your weekly from daily use products and organsie them in terms of your routine – cleanse, exfoliate, treat, hydrate and SPF.
+Rearrange your products if you are feeling like they are a little bit jumbled.
+Not only will this help you find everything in a flash, but a tidy space means a clearer mind—and a more effective skincare routine!